okeeffed/cheat-sheets/Advanced-React-Redux.md

 If we served `index.html` and `bundle.js` from a Content Server, we can make that server work with no auth req'd.
 - Very easy to redistribute

 If we had our API server on another server, we would use a token because cookies would not be able to access the domain with the cookie.
+It also means we could keep a single location for both mobile and web application.